tapjs/tapjs/docs/src/content/docs/api/advanced/index.md

 This is only allowed if the test object has no other children and has printed no assertions.
 Once engaged, any attempt to use normal test methods will throw an error.
 It only exists to support piping a TAP stream into the tap executable for reporting, which is a very specialized use case.

 ## t.spawn(command, arguments, [options], [name])

 Sometimes, instead of running a child test directly inline, you might want to run a TAP producting test as a child process, and treat its standard output as the TAP stream.

 Returns a Promise which resolves with the parent when the child process is completed.

 That's what this method does.

 It is primarily used by the executable runner, to run all of the filename arguments provided on the command line.

 If no `name` argument is provided, then a default name will be created based on the command and arguments.

 The `options` object is passed to `child_process.spawn`, and can contain stuff like stdio directives and environment vars.
 It's also where you put the same fields that would be passed to any assertion or child test:

 * `bail`: Set to `true` to bail out on the first failure.
 This is done by checking the output and then forcibly killing the process, but also sets the `TAP_BAIL` environment variable, which node-tap uses to set this field internally as well.
 * `timeout`: The number of ms to allow the child process to continue.
 If it goes beyond this time, the child process will be forcibly killed.
 * `todo` Set to boolean `true` or a String to mark this as pending.
 * `skip` Set to boolean `true` or a String to mark this as skipped.
 * `bail` Set to boolean `true` to bail out on the first test failure.
 * `diagnostic` Set to `true` to show a yaml diagnostic block even if the test passes.
 Set to `false` to never show a yaml diagnostic block.
 * `buffered` Set to `true` to run as a buffered [subtest](/docs/api/subtests/).
 Set to `false` to run as an indented subtest.
 The default is `false` unless `TAP_BUFFER=1` is set in the environment.
+* `strict` Treat invalid `TAP` output as an error.  `node-tap` will never _produce_ invalid `TAP` output, but this is useful when spawning child tests as subprocesses.

 ## t.addAssert(name, length, fn)